Integrative Adaptive Indexes from Noisy Routine Haematological Markers can Predict and Discriminate Health Status and Biological Age: Supplementary Information

 A more precise way of expressing the above ideas is the set of rules codified in Table~\ref{colours}.

 In the following section, we present a procedure for translating the CCIS into a numerical value according to the above schema.
 We will call this value the NCCIS.
-The expected behaviour of the NCCIS with respect to the number of analytes and its deviation from the norm can be observed in Fig.~3.
+The expected behaviour of the NCCIS concerning the number of analytes and its deviation from the norm can be observed in Fig.~\ref{Score1and2:figure},

-The behaviour of Fig.~3 illustrates how values at a remove from healthy values are pushed towards higher values by design, as an alerting mechanism.
+The behaviour of Fig.\ref{Score1and2:figure},illustrates how values at a remove from healthy ones are pushed towards higher values by design, as an alerting mechanism.